 - Cognitive Stimulation.
 Your brain must have stimulation in order for it to function.
 PET scans of the brain show neural activity when the brain takes on a new challenge.
 When that challenge occurs, the brain grows and becomes stronger.
 Neurons fire more rapidly, processes take less time, and decisions are made faster.
 The more novel your challenges are, the harder the brain has to work.
 And this is when the most development takes place.
 Once you have learned something, it is stored in your memory and is ready for retrieval.Keep learning new things.
 Learn a new language, how to play a new musical instrument, do different types of puzzles, play memory games, learn how to use your smart device, learn how to cook, learn photography, or how to quilt or cross stitch.
 The idea is to keep learning, and keep challenging your brain.
 You might not solve the puzzle or be great at that new language, but your brain will always be receiving stimulation and that is the goal.

 - Extra Tip: Find a Purpose.
 Do something that gives you a reason to get out of bed each day.
 When you have a purpose, your motivation for incorporating the previous five tips into your daily life gets stronger.
 Having a purpose will also create curiosity and discovery, and you brain will love that.

-At Holly Creek, we help our resident’s live life to the fullest and provide them with the resources they need to nurture their mind, body, and spirit.
+At Holly Creek, we help our resident’s live life to the fullest and provide them with the resources they need to maintain brain health.